saftle/merge_lora_into_checkpoint_batch/README.md

 # Current limitations

-Only works on SD 1.5 for now.
+- Only works on SD 1.5 for now.
 Will add more support later.

-There seems to be a problem when using GPU/CUDA merging, so hardcoded it to CPU for now.
+- There seems to be a problem when using GPU/CUDA merging, so hardcoded it to CPU for now.

+- Hardcoded it to save as torch.float16 for now until an implementation is done on the sd-mecha side is done

+- Will temporarily strip all extra keys that are not mandatory in the model (pruning).
+However in the case of having a second set of ema keys, those will be kept for now until that is fixed on the sd-mecha side.